-The U.S. Food and Drug Administration (FDA) is reversing the Trump administration’s decision to end the Unapproved Drugs Initiative.
+The FDA is reversing the Trump administration’s decision to end the Unapproved Drugs Initiative.

 This program, which launched in 2006, requires pharmaceutical manufacturers to seek approval for drugs that were never approved but were on the market because they predated stricter regulatory requirements.
 Critics have complained that, after winning approval for drugs that led to price hikes or shortages, some companies established monopolies.